 - Increasing volume beyond a limit can damage speakers.

 Apart from these, the makers of VLC are also working to bring 360-degree video support to the VLC on computers.

 How to install VLC in Linux?

-You can use the Software Center in Linux distro like Ubuntu to install VLC media player.
+You can use the Software Center in Linux distro like Ubuntu to install the VLC media player.
 Alternatively, use the command line:

 SMPlayer is also capable of running almost any type of audio/video media without requiring any external codecs.
 I would happily choose SMPlayer as an alternative to VLC.
 Although, it wasn’t able to play a 4K video smoothly but performed better than VLC.

 Here are some pros and cons of SMPlayer: